-Security Arrangements at the Property CCTV cameras monitoring the external areas of the premises.
-Electronic Access control systems at the entrance doors operated by card, code, or fob and tenants via an intercom system.
+Security Arrangements at the Property Electronic Access control systems at the entrance doors operated by card, code, or fob and tenants via an intercom system.
+Basic lock and key facilities.
 Removal/Unlocking of Additional Security Measures on Doors, Gates & Escape Routes No additional security/access control measures are in place at this premises.
-Electronic Access Control Systems Where installed, are provided with Emergency Door Release buttons which are within easy reach and obvious view of persons who are leaving the premises.
+Electronic Access Control Systems No electronic access control systems are installed at this premises.